epage/cargo-script-mvs/0000-cargo-script.md

       file that gets passed to cargo which will cause errors to point to the wrong file
-    - Most likely, we'll want to muck with the errors returned by `toml_edit` so we render manifest errors based on the original source code which will require acurate span information.
+    - Most likely, we'll want to muck with the errors returned by `toml_edit` so we render manifest errors based on the original source code which will require accurate span information.

 ## Embedded Manifest Format